 Cancer treatment, for example, provide value to society beyond the clinical outcomes of individual patients.i Due to the emphasis on patient survival, the non-clinical gains of cancer treatment - such as economic and societal benefits - may currently be undervalued in policy discussions.
 Policies may not consider benefits such as productivity or efficiency gainsii when allocating funding to health even though these benefits are significantly important to patients and the broader community.
-What policies could support the faster adoption and uptake of new technologies?
+What policies could support the faster adoption and uptake of new technologies including those that do not fit neatly into the current systems?
 It is also known that diagnosing and treating cancer early will lead to better patient outcomes.
 If lung cancer is diagnosed early when the tumor is still localized, more than 50 percent of the patients will be alive 5-year after diagnosis.
-(REF: CDC (2021), Incidence and Relative Survival; Incidence and Relative Survival by Stage at Diagnosis for Common Cancers CCC.
 Diagnosed at late stage it is only 7 percent.
 What policies can improve patient outcomes?
 What is their impact on work, family, or care givers?